LoyolaChicagoBooks/introcs-csharp/source/data/lab-division-sentences.rst

     readily, allowing the computer to solve more than one kind of problem.

-In other words, a computer is a calculator--and much more.
+In other words, a computer is a calculator, and much more.
 Furthermore, the definition of a computer goes on to include access to storage and peripherals, such as consoles (graphical displays), printers, and the network.
 We already got a glimpse of this access